plone/training/mastering-plone/plone_versions.rst

 Plone 6
 =======

-Plone 6 ships with Volto, a new ReactJS-based frontend for Plone implemented on top of the plone.restapi.
+Plone 6 uses Volto, a new ReactJS-based frontend for Plone implemented on top of the plone.restapi.
 This combines the stability, maturity, and security of the Plone backend with a modern, mature, user-friendly and well maintained frontend.

-The "classic" Barceloneta-based frontend in Plone 6 is modernized to use Bootstrap 5.
+Plone 6 continues to allow the current server-side rendering and Diazo theming without Volto.
+This will be referred to as "Plone Classic".
+The classic Barceloneta-based frontend in Plone 6 is modernized to use Bootstrap 5.
 This fontend will stay in place to give developers and users time to adapt to Volto and to provide an easy upgrade-path for existing projects.

+Plone 6 will be a long-term support (LTS) release - we anticipate it will be around for several years.

 Plone 6 runs on Python 3 only and runs on top of Zope 5.x.